timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/guide/prompt-engineering.md

+---
+title: 'Prompt Engineering: Hashbrown React Docs'
+meta:
+  - name: description
+    content: 'Hashbrown''s React SDK enables you to build advanced prompt-driven chat and completion UIs with full type safety and composability.
+This guide covers best practices for prompt engineering using the React SDK.'
+---
 # Prompt Engineering

 Hashbrown's React SDK enables you to build advanced prompt-driven chat and completion UIs with full type safety and composability.
 This guide covers best practices for prompt engineering using the React SDK.